 I’m continuously amused or aggravated (depending on my mood) on the “news” in my Facebook feed.
 Usually posted by folks with no clue (and my clues are limited).

-Last week, it’s the “news” that an obscure 1995 Pennsylvania case will allow Clinton to be put in to the Presidency instead of Trump because of Russian meddling.
+Last week, it was the “news” that an obscure 1995 Pennsylvania case would allow Clinton to be put into the Presidency instead of Trump because of Russian meddling.
 The fact patterns are vastly different, and there’s no precedent value in that case.
 You’re being played by the “news” if you repost it.

-We’ve had years of “Obama is about to put us all into FEMA camps” and “The UN is going to take your guns”.
+We’ve had years of “Obama is about to put us all into FEMA camps” and “The UN is going to take your guns.”
 Now it’s fanciful legal theories and assertions that Putin and Trump overtly collaborated to somehow “hack” the election.
-All this following the Stein driven recounts – which are proving to be a big dry hole for the conspiracy theorists.
+All this follows the Stein-driven recounts, proving to be a big dry hole for the conspiracy theorists.

 America, Facebook Feed, Friends — you are smarter than this.
 You’re better than this.

-Getting good policy requires getting good information.
-Don’t be one of the ones perpetuating the lies.
-On either side.
+Getting a good policy requires getting good information.
+Don’t be one of the ones perpetuating the lies on either side.